mikanda/maximize/Readme.md

 #### maximize(el, [offset, minimum])
   Returns a new instance of ``Maximize``.
-  ``el`` can be a element or a query string. offset is discount to the browsers size and can be an array with width and height or a single value. minimum is the minimum size of the element.
-It also can be an array.
+  ``el`` can be a element or a query string.
+  ``offset`` is discount to the browsers size and can be an array with width and height or a single value.
+  ``minimum`` is the minimum size of the element.
+It can also be an array.

 #### Maximize#both()
   Maximizes the width and height of the instance.